toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 ### Syntax

 Svelte has what is (to my mind) an advantage over React in that it bundles component markup, logic, and styling into single files.
-VueJS employs this technique as well, and I've always found it much more convenient than trying to parse these elements into separate files, as is suggested but not demanded by React.
+VueJS employs this technique as well, and I've always found it more convenient than trying to parse these elements into separate files, as is suggested but not demanded by React.

 Svelte also allows developers to employ different languages such as TypeScript and SASS within these single-file components, though this feature (as we'll see) is touch-and-go at present.

 ### State management

-In reading about Svelte I've been surprised at relatively uncommon mention of the library's state management solutions.
+In reading about Svelte I've been surprised at relatively uncommon mention of the library's state management solution.

 Svelte allows developers to send data through their applications using prop drilling, just like VueJS and React.
 However, unlike the aforementioned, Svelte comes with flux-like capability baked in!